git-cola/git-cola/README.md

     ./bin/git-cola
     ./bin/git-dag

+You can also start `cola` as a Python module if Python can find it.

+    cd git-cola
+    python -m cola
+    python -m cola dag

 Having git-cola's `bin/` directory in your path allows you to run `git cola` like a regular built-in Git command: